gamesbook/pyprototypr/docs/worked_example.rst

 ..
 NOTE::

-    Drawing in  **protograf** always starts in the  bottom-left corner and proceeds left-to-right and the upwards on the page.
+    Drawing in  **protograf** always starts in the  bottom-left corner and proceeds left-to-right and then upwards on the page.

 A simple card deck example: Take 3
 ----------------------------------